0xbara/0xbara.github.io/docs/CTF/HackTheBox/machines/easy/openadmin.md

 /music                (Status: 301) [Size: 316] [--> http://10.129.136.167/music/]
 ```

 And we got a hit, `/music`.
-Let's see what's in there
+Let's see what's in there.

 ![](../images/openadmin1.png)